-Creating balanced sales teams may not be the first thing you think of when hiring and coaching but when you HAVE a balanced team, the results and benefits are clear to the bottom line, productivity, and engagement in the workplace.
+Building sales effectiveness through balanced teams may not be the first thing you think of when hiring and coaching, but when you HAVE a balanced team, the results and benefits are clear to the bottom line, productivity, and engagement in the workplace.

 So, how can you work to create balanced teams within sales organizations?
 Well, it starts by understanding what a balanced team truly is…and what it isn’t.